elenasacristan/treebooks/README.md

 To be able to rent books the users need to register.
 Only registered users will be able to rent books, read reviews, join the waiting list for a book, keep track of the books read and save the books that they like in a favourites list.

 The users who are not registered will see in the landing page the main reasons why they should register.
 Users not registered can't rent books but they can see the listing with all the books and the details page.
 In the details page, they won't be able to see the reviews but they will be able to see the average ratings for each book and the main details about the books.

 Also registered and not registered users can donate books to the charity.
 If they want to donate they can see in the donate.html page the map with the collection points where they can drop their books to help the charity to grow the collection of books to offer.

-All users can also read how the website works by reading the about.html page.
-All users will also have access to the projects page where they can see how much money has been raised by the charity until now, how many books have been rented and to what projects is the charity going to donate the money raised.
+All users can also read how the website works by reading the about.html page and have access to the projects page where they can see how much money has been raised by the charity until now, how many books have been rented and to what projects is the charity going to donate the money raised.

 The users can search for a specific book or author by typing on the search box.

 The users can contact the charity using the contact form in case they have any questions or projects in mind.

-The user will be able to follow TreeBooks on social media by clicking on the icons on the footer of the page.
+The users will be able to follow TreeBooks on social media by clicking on the icons on the footer of the page.

 See below the link to the website: